agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 *Pictured Above: Two graphs.
 The top represents the number of free nodes over a script's lifetime and the bottom represents the time to complete a single request over the script's lifetime.*

 You may notice that this allocator resembles the O(lgN) runtime we like to see in our tree based allocators.
 However, it is slightly less resistant to growth in our number of free nodes.
 You will see this lack of resistance to the growth of the free lists as we continue our analysis.
-We will keep this allocator as a point of comparison in our different sections because it is competitive up to a certain point.
+We will keep this allocator as a point of comparison in our different sections because it is competitive in terms of both space and speed.

 For further analysis of our tree implementations, we will reduce our time scale by a factor of 1,000 and compare implementations in milliseconds.
 This will reveal interesting differences between the five Red Black Tree allocators and the Segregated Fits allocator that will serve as our baseline for performance.
 We will no longer include the simple list allocator in further comparisons as that is not productive.